Emin-Emini/JSON-Video-Feed/README.md

 Most common architectures for iOS are `MVC` and `MVVM`.<br>
 For this simple task, MVC is enough.<br>

+## Testing
+As I could understand the requirements, the main purpose was parsing `JSON API`, and `Unit Testing` was optional.
+So, I created some Unit Testing with a small coverage just to demonstrate my familiarity with writing Test Cases.

 ## Conclusion
 At the end, I would like to present it visually how user will comunicate with the app and other services.
 To mention, I presented it on a `Deployment Diagram`.